centreon/centreon-documentation/versioned_docs/version-23.10/health/helios.md

   type: file
 ```

-You can have several configuration files - each file is parsed and its target log files are added to the collection.
+You can have several configuration files.
+Each file is parsed and its target log files are added to the collection.

 #### Using the Templates